ThusStyles/finalyearproject/README.md

 This software uses convolutional neural network and aims to generate a ground truth set in the smallest time possible with a minimum number of human interactions.

+All code for the software can be found at - https://git.cs.bham.ac.uk/trs433/fyp

 # Installation Instructions

 Several libraries are required to run the software, and are outlined below: